 Once the devices have finished provisioning, SNMP will be enabled.
 Add the newly created community string to Auvik if you haven’t already done so.

-Unifi Controllers will show an option to enable SNMPv3 within Settings > Services > SNMP.
+UniFi Controllers will show an option to enable SNMPv3 within Settings> Advanced Features>Advanced Gateway Settings>SNMP.
 If you don't see the SNMPv3 option, you're most likely running an older software version and may need to update your controller.

 Once you have toggled the SNMPv3 option to On, you'll see the fields where you fill in the username and password.
 The UniFi UI will show you a single password field.
 What you enter there will be used as both authentication and privacy passwords, so when you set up the credentials in Auvik you'll need to repeat the same password on both fields.

 Also, the UniFi controller won't allow you to choose authentication and privacy protocols.
 The setting is hardcoded: SHA for auth and AES-128 for priv.